ljcphillips/CV/README.md

 # Lorraine Phillips
 [SKILLS](#skills) | [EDUCATION](#education) | [EXPERIENCE](#experience) | [PROJECTS](#projects)

 I am a software developer with a background in project management and small business consultancy.
+I pride myself on my grit and determination and I love finding solutions to stubborn and complex problems, unsurprisingly, a successful debugging session brings me great joy and is one of my favourite things about programming!

 ## Skills